 Our summer activities are held on the third Thursday which is our normal pack meeting night.
 We encourage our Cub Scouts to invite their friends.
 You can read more about how the activities are used for recruiting new members.

 Sometimes we get into a rut and keep having the same events over and over.
-While there’s nothing wrong with that if it’s an activity the boys like, you may discover something they like even more.
+While there’s nothing wrong with that if it’s an activity the Scouts like, you may discover something they like even more.

 There aren’t any specific guidelines for the National Summertime Pack Award activities.
 The application simply says that your pack qualifies by conducting a pack activity each month.